lingedu/School/wellsFargo/README.md

 I participate the competition due to my interest in both environment issues and mahcine learning.
 Following is the practice to explore data.

+* data_carbs.xlsx - The original file given by Well Fargo.
+It is easier to understand the data by this file.
-* data.csv - individual's daily activities
+* data.csv - Individual's daily activities.
-* carbMap - the carbon footprint for each activities
+* carbMap - The carbon footprint for each activities.
-* dataExplore.ipynb - explore the data
+* dataExplore.ipynb - Explore the data.
-* solution.ipynb - use machine learning skills to find the new balance between carbons reduction and quality of life
+* solution.ipynb - Use machine learning skills to find the new balance between carbons reduction and quality of life.